 - Although regional changes in temperature can vary from global changes, it is very likely that North Carolina temperatures will also increase substantially in all seasons.
 Annual average temperature increases relative to the recent climate (1996-2015) for North Carolina are projected to be on the order of 2°-5°F under a higher scenario (RCP8.5) and 2°-4°F under a lower scenario (RCP4.5) by the middle of this century.
-By the end of this century, annual average temperature increases relative to the recent climate (1996-2015) for North Carolina are projected to be on the order of 6°-10°F under a higher scenario (RCP8.5) and 2°-6°F under a lower scenario (RCP4.5). - North Carolina has not experienced an increase in the number of hot (daytime maximum temperatures above 90°F) and very hot (daytime maximum temperatures above 90°F) summer days since 1900.
-However, it has seen an increase in the number of warm (nighttime minimum temperatures above 70°F) and very warm nights (nighttime minimum temperatures above 75°F). - It is very likely that the number of warm and very warm nights will increase. - It is very likely that summer heat index values will increase because of increases in absolute humidity. - It is likely that the number of hot and very hot days will increase. - It is likely that the number of cold days (daytime maximum temperatures below 32°F) will decrease.
+By the end of this century, annual average temperature increases relative to the recent climate (1996-2015) for North Carolina are projected to be on the order of 6°-10°F under a higher scenario (RCP8.5) and 2°-6°F under a lower scenario (RCP4.5). - North Carolina has not experienced an increase in the number of hot (daytime maximum temperature of 90°F or higher) and very hot (daytime maximum temperature of 95°F or higher) summer days since 1900.
+However, it has seen an increase in the number of warm (nighttime minimum temperature of 70°F or higher) and very warm nights (nighttime minimum temperature of 75°F or higher). - It is very likely that the number of warm and very warm nights will increase. - It is very likely that summer heat index values will increase because of increases in absolute humidity. - It is likely that the number of hot and very hot days will increase. - It is likely that the number of cold days (daytime maximum temperature of 32°F or lower) will decrease.